izabalra8/retinalNoise/README.md

 You can simply use the file main.m to run the demo using a given example image.

-To use your own images, save image  on the folder `img` under the name `img.jpg`.
+To use your own images, save image  on the folder `img` under the name `img.jpeg`.
 You will see the results in `img/results`.